Local businesses adjust to latest government proclamations on COVID-19

-With a new proclamation signed by Iowa Gov. Kim Reynolds on Thursday, more local businesses closed their doors to the public.
+With a new proclamation signed by Iowa Gov. Kim Reynolds on Thursday and seven COVID-19 cases identified in Benton County, more local businesses closed their doors to the public.

 In addition to shutting down barbershops, salons, spas, massage parlors and tattoo establishments, Gov. Reynolds also extended the order to bookstores, clothing outlets, shoe stores, jewelers, luggage stores, cosmetic stores, florists and furniture stores.
 The order doesn’t affect other retail establishments such as discount stores, grocers and pharmacies.

-The new moves from the governor have had an immediate impact on local businesses, with several having to change up how they offer services to clients while others have shut down indefinitely.
+The new orders from the governor have had an immediate impact on local businesses, with several having to change up how they offer services to clients while others have shut down indefinitely.
 The proclamation from Gov. Reynolds extends from 10 p.m.
-Thursday through April 7.
+March 26 through April 7.

 Barnes Furniture will shutter its furniture store to the public yet will remain “partially open” with its appliance store as an “essential service.”
 Other essential services provided at Rabe Hardware’s location in Vinton such as heating, cool, electrical and solar services will continue, according to the store.